bigboymakingrobots/fortnitetracker-7days-stats/README.md

 # fortnitetracker-7days-stats
 Node module for obtaining the last 7 days stats from fortnitetracker.com

+Working again with the new fortnitetracker site :>

 ## Installation